More bisections by hyperplane arrangements: Introduction and statement of main results

-The first description of the set $\Lambda$ follows by considering $j$ pairwise disjoint intervals on a moment curve in $\R^d$ as measures and counting the number of intersection points a $k$-element arrangement can have with the moment curve ($dk$ points) against the minimal number of points needed for the bisection of $j$ inteervals ($j$ points).
+The first description of the set $\Lambda$ follows by considering $j$ pairwise disjoint intervals on a moment curve in $\R^d$ as measures, counting the number of intersection points of a $k$-element affine hyperplane arrangement with the moment curve (at most $dk$ points) and comparing it with the minimal number of points needed for a bisection of $j$ intervals (at least $j$ points).
 Consequently, we get

-The idea of considering intervals on a moment curve as measures in the context of the Gr\"unbaum--Hadwiger--Ramos hyperplane measure partition problem originates from the work of Avis \cite{avis1984}.
-For a detailed review of the Gr\"unbaum--Hadwiger--Ramos partition problem, see for example \cite{BlagojevicFrickHaaseZiegler1}.
+The idea of considering intervals on a moment curve as measures in the context of the Gr\"unbaum--Hadwiger--Ramos hyperplane measure partition problem originates from the work of Avis \cite{avis1984}, and was further used in this context by Ramos \cite{ramos1996equipartition} and others.
+For a detailed review of the Gr\"unbaum--Hadwiger--Ramos hyperplane mass partition problem see for example \cite{BlagojevicFrickHaaseZiegler1} and the references therein.
 Thus, it is natural to make the following conjecture, see also \cite[Conj.\,1]{PizzaCuttings}.

 \begin{conjecture} Let $d\geq 1$, $j\geq 1$ and $k\geq 1$ be integers.
 If $d\geq \lceil j/k \rceil$, then $(d,j,k)\in\Lambda$. \end{conjecture}